Table of Contents Search for printer HOME

 = Milestone

-Bryson, Stephen Schneider, and a few others took the concern to the public.
+Stephen Schneider, a scientist at NASA, joined Bryson and a few other scientists to take the concern to the public.
 They insisted that the climate we had experienced in the past century or so, mild and equable, was not the only sort of climate the planet knew.
-For all anyone could say, the next decade might start a plunge into a cataclysmic freeze, drought, or other change unprecedented in recent memory, but not without precedent in the archeological and geological record.
-While Bryson warned that the increasing pollution of the atmosphere would shade the Earth and bring rapid cooling, this was not the only possibility.
-The growing realization that small perturbations could trigger sudden climate change also impressed scientists who were growing concerned about the rising level of the greenhouse gas carbon dioxide (CO2).
-Perhaps that might bring serious global warming and other weather changes within as little as a century or two.
+For all anyone could say, the next decade might start a plunge into a disastrous freeze, drought, or other change unprecedented in recent memory — but not without precedent in the long record of archeology and paleontology.

 =>Public opinion